 The owners of the cafe have created an amazing space to visit and play with cats while enjoying a cup of coffee, tea or small pastry treat.
 As you walk in the space is divided into two long rooms: one is the cafe area and the other is the cat lounge.
 Visitors are permitted to bring their drinks and treats into the cat area but no cats are permitted in the cafe.
 There are double doors that connect the two spaces.

-I took my 5-year-old and 8-year-old this for an afternoon appointment on Saturday after their Grand Opening party and we couldn’t be more thrilled with this place!
+I took my 5-year-old and 8-year-old this for an afternoon appointment on a Saturday and we couldn’t be more thrilled with this place!
 There were 8 cats, 5 of which were out in the mingling space.
 There is an area in the back for the cats to go if they need a break from being played with.
 As is pretty typical for the afternoon, most of the cats were snoozing but the kids didn’t seem to mind at all; they could hardly contain their joy to simply pet the sleeping cats!
 A couple of the cats did get pretty frisky after their naps and loved playing with all the visitors!

 Is it safe for my little ones to visit and play with the cats?

 Yes, absolutely!
 The cats are carefully screened and selected from the Indianapolis Humane Society to make sure they are able to handle a group of kids and adults alike.
 The cat lounge is also staffed by 2 trained “cat caretakers” who are there to take your questions and provide any assistance.
 All visitors are expected to be respectful of the cats and also need to sign a liability waver upon entering the lounge.
 It never gets too crowded either, as the maximum amount of individuals permitted in the lounge at one time is 12.

 What ages are appropriate to visit the cats?